-... part of the organizational culture about complying with regulations when writing an email-who is copied, who needs to be asked about taking decision, who is responsible.
-(Manager, Organization 6)
+"... part of the organizational culture about complying with regulations when writing an email - who is copied, who needs to be asked about taking decision, who is responsible" (Manager, firm 6)

-And for the important emails, the employees have to copy [the manager] in so that I receive this correspondence.
-(Manager, Organization 5)
+"...
+And for the important emails, the employees have to copy [the manager] in so that I receive this correspondence" (Manager, firm 5)

-As these comments suggest, email is used as a tool not only for communication and information sharing, but also for control and surveillance to enforce rules because of its ability to provide a "trail":
+As these comments suggest, email is used as a tool not only for communication and information sharing, but also for control and surveillance to enforce rules, because of its ability to provide a 'trail':

-[Email and telephone] conversations are recorded, so that it's known who said what and who did what.
-If there's a problematic situation with a client, I can listen to the records and check the behavior of the employees and whether they did their work adequately.
-(Manager, Organization 1)
+"[email and telephone] conversations are recorded, so that it's known who said what and who did what.
+If there's a problematic situation with a client, I can listen to the records and check the behavior of the employees and whether they did their job adequately" (Manager, firm 1)

-There are common rules for the whole organization for everyone to follow, for example sending email with a copy to the relevant people so that everything can be tracked.
-(Manager, Organization 8)
+"... there are common rules for the whole organization for everyone to follow, for example sending email with a copy to the relevant people so that everything can be tracked" (Manager, firm 8)

-Hierarchical control-as episodic power-is also evident in the resistance of management to social media as an organizational knowledge sharing tool because of perceptions that it could disrupt and "decentralize" knowledge and power by breaking down silos (Leonardi et al., 2013).
-Different hierarchical levels utilize and perceive social media and its effects differently (Koch et al., 2012).
-Many senior managers in the organizations that formed part of the study have implemented radical measures to restrict access to social media: "I took the measure to restrict access through the IP address and also to record how long people spend on every website, so that I can control communication" (Manager, Organization 5).
+Hierarchical control - as episodic power - is also evident in management's opposition to social media as an organizational knowledge sharing tool because of perceptions that it could disrupt and 'decentralize' knowledge and power by breaking down silos (Leonardi et al., 2013).
+Different hierarchical levels utilize and perceive social media and its effects differently (Koch, Gonzalez, & Leidner 2012).
+Many senior managers in the Bulgarian organizations that formed part of the study have implemented radical measures to restrict access to social media.

+"I took the measure to restrict access through the IP address and also to record how long each person spends on every website, so that I can control communication" (Manager, firm 5)

-Episodic and systemic power is inscribed in the work activity in the tools, rules and norms, subjects, objects, and division of labor.
-From a management perspective, tools are used to control and monitor activities and are governed by strict rules to restrict their use through hierarchy, power, and control.
-From the employee's perspective, tools enable knowledge sharing activities where the response of employees is either in compliance with the control and the restricted use of the tools or in finding workarounds.
-Tensions are manifested around the rules and the use of tools, with informal knowledge sharing norms emerging in organizations as "people prefer to talk" and "different groups are formed."
-These norms circumvent hierarchy and restrictions and the tools used for surveillance and monitoring so that employees can complete their tasks.
+Episodic and systemic power are inscribed in the work activity in the tools; rules and norms; subjects; objects, and division of labor.
+From a management perspective, tools are used to control and monitor activities and are governed by strict rules to restrict their use through hierarchy, power and control.
+From an employee's perspective, tools enable knowledge sharing activities where the response of employees is either in compliance with the control and the restricted use of tools or in finding workarounds.
+Tensions are manifested around the rules and use of tools, with informal knowledge sharing norms emerging in organizations as "people prefer to talk" and "different groups are formed".
+These circumvent hierarchy and restrictions, and the tools used for surveillance and monitoring, in order to allow employees to complete their tasks.